jc-gentoo-portage – An opinionated, performance-oriented Gentoo Portage /etc/portage configuration

 Using Git can be a great way to speed up synchronization with the Gentoo ebuild repository.
 By following the steps outlined in this article, you can clone the Portage repository to your local machine and keep it up-to-date with the latest changes using Git.
 This can save you a lot of time when syncing your local repository.

-Gentoo Linux: Unlocking a LUKS Encrypted LVM Root Partition at Boot Time using a Key File stored on an External USB Drive
+Gentoo Linux and Genkernel: Unlocking a LUKS Encrypted LVM Root Partition at Boot Time using a Key File stored on an External USB Drive

 Gentoo can be configured to use a key file stored on an external USB drive to unlock a LUKS encrypted LVM root partition.